justinoeuf/hugo_blog_public/README.md

 Check out the ["Posts"](https://hugo-coder.netlify.app/posts/) section of luizdepra's [Demo](https://hugo-coder.netlify.app/) site and my ["Posts"](https://justinoeuf.github.io/hugo_blog_public/posts/) section for my [Demo](https://justinoeuf.github.io/hugo_blog_public/) site to see the main differences.

+This repo can be cloned directly with small edit-- In the config.toml file removed the line that says `publishDir: "docs"`.
+This was necessary for me to host the site on github.

-Below is the README.md from the [Hugo Coder Repo](https://github.com/luizdepra/hugo-coder).
+For full documentation see the source repository from [Hugo Coder](https://github.com/luizdepra/hugo-coder) Below is the README.md from the page

 ---